Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Our Approach

 \subsection{Unsupervised Frame-Level Prediction}

-Here we describe our frame-level prediction module which leverages frame-level cues for unsupervised activity segmentation.
-For that purpose, we adopt the joint representation learning and online clustering method proposed in~\cite{kumar2022unsupervised}.
-However, unlike their method, we introduce additional modules in Secs.~\ref{sec:segmentlevel} and~\ref{sec:frametosegment} for exploiting segment-level cues.
-Also, we use the transformer encoder provided in~\cite{behrmann2022unified} to capture long-range dependencies via self-attention.
+Here we describe our frame-level prediction module.
+In particular, we adopt the joint representation learning and online clustering method of~\cite{kumar2022unsupervised}.
+Unlike~\cite{kumar2022unsupervised}, we include modules and unsupervised losses in Secs.~\ref{sec:segmentlevel} and~\ref{sec:frametosegment} for exploiting segment-level cues.
+Also, instead of the MLP encoder of~\cite{kumar2022unsupervised}, we utilize the transformer encoder of~\cite{behrmann2022unified} to capture long-range dependencies via self-attention.